 D. Treasurer.
 The treasurer will:

-1. open and maintain a checking account with a local bank with preference to a no-fee account;
+1. open and maintain a checking account with preference to a no-fee account;

-7. turn over all records and materials pertaining to the treasurer, except for those turned over to the audit committee, to the new treasurer within thirty days after leaving office.
+9. turn over all records and materials pertaining to the treasurer, except for those turned over to the financial review committee, to the new treasurer within thirty days after leaving office.

 3. Annual Meeting.
 The board of directors will notify all members of the impeding annual meeting at least ninety days in advance of the meeting date.
 Registration details need not be provided at the time of this notification, but are to be provided with the meeting notice required in the bylaws.